-As we have discussed above, emotional flooding can overwhelm your thoughts and evoke a reactionary response from you.
+As we have discussed above, emotional flooding can overwhelm your thoughts and evoke a reactionary response.
 Yet, along with the inundation of your mind, emotional flooding also manifests physiologically, inside your body.
-Think of all the things that happen to your body when you get annoyed at someone: your breathing gets heavier, your blood pressure might get elevated, you feel a rush of blood to your head.
+Think of all the things that happen to your body when you get annoyed at someone: your breathing gets heavier, your blood pressure might get elevated, and you feel a rush of blood to your head.

 Emotional flooding takes all such reactions and kicks them up a notch.
-When this happens while communicating with your partner, the one who is closest to you, you might feel these intense symptoms.
 “When my partner and I get into serious arguments, I sometimes start hyperventilating.
 It’s difficult for me to talk clearly and I might stutter too,” says 24-year-old Danielle, who is a designer.

-Nicole adds about her episode, “My head started getting heavy and I could feel the blood pumping through my veins.
-My heart was beating so hard I could feel its pace through my chest.”
+Elaborating on the showdown with her husband, Nicole adds, “My head started getting heavy and I could feel the blood pumping through my veins.
+My heart was beating so hard I could feel its pace in my chest.”

 Emotional Flooding Is Normal

-It can be particularly hard on men to deal with emotional flooding, as the general attitude toward repressing emotions makes it likely that they might perceive emotional flooding as something wrong or uncharacteristic.
+Emotional flooding trauma can be particularly hard for men to deal with, as the general attitude toward repressing emotions makes it likely that they might perceive emotional flooding as something wrong or uncharacteristic.
 By normalizing the fact that we all need to deal with our emotions, we can help others to react better to instances of emotional flooding.